 A number of measures have been introduced at LSO St Luke's to help everyone working in the building remain safe:

 - Providing sanitising stations at each entrance, and access to handwashing facilities

 - Managing schedules to minimise the time that people have to be on site and travel during busy periods

-- Allocating workstations / music stands / chairs to avoid sharing and possible risk of cross-contamination
+- Allocating workstations, music stands and chairs to avoid sharing and possible risk of cross-contamination

 - Pre-planned use of all available areas in the building to de-densify spaces

 - Signage reminding people to keep a distance of 2m wherever possible, including whilst moving around LSO St Luke’s with clear directional signage and the use of one-way systems

 - Regular cleaning with particular attention to all contact surfaces, including door handles, handrails, chairs, music stands, etc and other hard surfaces

 - No provision of refreshments except for a contactless drinking water dispenser

 - Maintaining a database of contact details for anyone involved in LSO/LSO St Luke’s activity to aid the NHS Test & Trace scheme, and displaying the venue's NHS QR Code.
 Data kept secure and disposed of after 21 days

 We will continue to review and manage potential risks, particularly in response to any changing guidance from the government, and will communicate such changes to our musicians and staff.